launchbypatrickwebdev-creator/El-Daniel-Easy-Stroke-Keypad/README.md

 ### See the 360° Two-Finger Tapdown Pivot in Action:
 ![Two-Finger Tapdown Demonstration Video](https://github.com/user-attachments/assets/7861eaa2-059a-45cd-ad91-7422c86d257b)

+## 📲 Mobile Download & Installation (No PC Required)

+If you are on an Android device and want to test the keypad layout immediately without building from source, you can install our pre-compiled package directly:

+1. **Download the App:** Click here to download the latest stable mobile file: [👉 Download El-Daniel Keypad APK (Latest Beta Version)](https://github.com/launchbypatrickwebdev-creator/El-Daniel-Easy-Stroke-Keypad/releases/tag/v1.0.0)
+2. **Allow Installation:** When opening the downloaded file, your device might prompt you with a security warning regarding "Unknown Sources" or installing apps from your browser.
+   - *Go to your phone's Settings > Apps > Special App Access > Install Unknown Apps > Toggle "Allow from this source" for your Browser/Files app.*
+3. **Activate the Input Method:** Once installed, open your Android System Settings, navigate to **Languages & Input > On-screen Keyboard / Manage Keyboards**, and switch the toggle switch to **ON** for **El-Daniel Keypad**.

 ## 🌍 The Mission & Open Contributions
 We are actively expanding the core engine and looking for developers, designers, and language experts to collaborate with us!